inferno-framework/inferno-reference-server/README.md

 You can delete the server's data by stopping the containers with `docker-compose down` and then running `docker volume rm inferno-reference-server_fhir-pgdata` to remove the existing volume.
 Note that the default data will be reloaded when starting the containers.

+The database will be initially populated with the resources in `./resources/` the next time the server starts.
+This folder by default contains 3 files, but you can add additional files in the form of transaction Bundles or individual resources, or you can remove the original files to start with an empty server.
-The database will be initially populated with the resources in `src/main/resources/fhir_resources`.
-If the server contains any `Patient` resources this process will be skipped, but you can force loading the files in this folder by setting the `FORCE_LOAD_RESOURCES`  environment variable to `true`.
-Note that if the default files are still present this will result in duplicate data being populated.
+If the server contains any `Patient` resources the initial loading process will be skipped, but you can force loading the files in this folder by setting the `FORCE_LOAD_RESOURCES`  environment variable to `true`.
+Note that if the original files are re-loaded in this way, this will result in duplicate data being populated.

 ## Running without Docker